brandatastudio/the-real-mle-challenge/README.md

 ## Launching mlflow
-after activating image, you can just execute `mlflow ui` and you will see the mlflow ui interface with experiment informaiton, you can also launch the image from the web through visual studio code extension, the ui will be accessible to port host 5000
+after activating image, you can just execute `mlflow ui` and you will see the mlflow ui interface with experiment information, you can also launch the image from the web through visual studio code extension, the ui will be accessible to port host 5000
 ## Debugging tips: